 Chew gum after meals but avoid mint flavored gums like peppermint and spearmint; choose cinnamon or fruit flavored gum instead.
 Mint irritates the LES.

-Drink Apple Cider Vinegar to Increase Your Stomach Acid
+5. Drink Apple Cider Vinegar to Improve Digestion

 Apple Cider Vinegar (ACV) is acidic with a pH of 2.9 to 3.0.
 It helps with heartburn by lowering the pH of your stomach.
 This will improve digestion causing your stomach to empty quicker reducing bloating and therefore the strain on your lower esophageal sphincter (LES).